mortuzacreative/java-sorting-algorithm/README.md

----> Here is some algorithms in java that sort an arraylist.
+---> Here is some algorithms in java that can sort an arraylist.
 ---> also calculate the execute time each of algorithms.
+Heap and quick is best..